matwoess/java-profiler/README.md

 ![Report classes overview](/screenshots/report-class-overview.png)

 By default, the list is sorted by the aggregated invocation count of all methods in each listed class.
-This enables us to quickly identify hotspots in the program its last run.<br/>
+This enables us to quickly identify hotspots in the program for its last run.<br/>
 At the bottom of the list we find rarely or never used classes.

 Two additional metrics are available: